What is AiMesh?

 The hardware installation is simple and it requires you to set up one router as the main node (just set it up to work as a router by following the initial configuration wizard) and install the latest firmware which gives you access to the AiMesh section.
 It is advisable to choose the most powerful router as the main unit that will be connected to the Internet, so I used the Asus RT-AC86U with the firmware version

-But, in my case, things did not go that smoothly and the RT-AC86U could not detect the node no matter what I tried (some instructions required setting up the RT-AC68U as a mesh node from the user interface, but this route has proven to be unsuccessful as well – some troubleshooting guides have also suggested that disabling the Airtime Fairness and/or the BeamForming could allow the connection, but this had no effect whatsoever).
-What did work was re-installing an older firmware, the v22.214.171.124.384.20308 and after I reset and initialized the RT-AC68U, it got successfully detected by the RT-AC86U as a mesh node.
-Unfortunately, this issue still persists even with the latest firmware update and it was present with the v126.96.36.199.384.20942 which I used when I first tested the Aimesh system, so Asus still did nothing to address this problem that continues to plague some users.
+The first and the second time I tried adding the RT-AC68U to the network, things did not go that smoothly and the RT-AC86U could not detect the node no matter what I tried (some instructions required setting up the RT-AC68U as a mesh node from the user interface, but this route has proven to be unsuccessful as well – some troubleshooting guides have also suggested that disabling the Airtime Fairness and/or the BeamForming could allow the connection, but this had no effect whatsoever).
+What did work both times was re-installing an older firmware, the v220.127.116.11.384.20308 and after I reset and initialized the RT-AC68U, it got successfully detected by the RT-AC86U as a mesh node.
+Unfortunately, this issue still persists even with the latest firmware update and it was present with the v18.104.22.168.384.20942 which I used when I first tested the Aimesh system, so Asus still did nothing to address this problem that continues to plague some users.

 If you visit the Dashboard section, you’ll be able to see all the AiMesh nodes and you can click on any of them to summon a small window which shows the Location of the secondary router (can be changed), its IP address, the connected clients (a very useful feature, since it let’s you know which node your clients prefer – it also helped me test the system) and you can also access the More Config section, which shows the MAC address of the node, it allows you to change the Connection Priority, it shows you the connection type and the Firmware Version.

-You should update both the router and the node to their latest firmware and, to do so on the secondary nodes, click on the Firmware Version and upload the newer firmware update – this way, I was able to get the RT-AC68U to the latest firmware after I had to downgrade it for the pairing process (the node remained connected after I updated the software).
+You should update both the router and the node to their latest firmware and, to do so on the secondary nodes, click on the Firmware Version and either let it automatically detect if there’s a new firmware available or manually upload the newer firmware file – this way, I was able to get the RT-AC68U to the latest firmware after I had to downgrade it for the pairing process (the node remained connected after I updated the software).

-Because I chose this specific set of routers, there is a noteworthy limitation which can be addressed with future firmware updates: the RT-AC68U does not support the SmartConnect feature, so there is no band steering available for that node (if you use a different combination of routers, it is supported).
+Because I chose this specific set of routers, there is a noteworthy limitation which can be addressed with future firmware updates: the RT-AC68U does not support the SmartConnect feature, so there is no band steering available for that node, which indicates that you won’t get the characteristic seamless roaming (if you use a different combination of routers, it is supported).

-The Asus RT-Ac68U has been through a couple of new firmware updates and the manufacturer seems to have improved some aspects of the device, such as the AiMesh bandwidth and extension channel sync issue and it has added more protection mechanism for OpenVPN account.
+The Asus RT-AC68U has been through a couple of new firmware updates and the manufacturer seems to have improved some aspects of the device, such as the AiMesh bandwidth and extension channel sync issue and it has added more protection mechanism for OpenVPN account, but the persistent adoption problem and the lack of the SmartConnect makes me wonder if Asus doesn’t find the RT-AC68U integration within the AiMesh environment more trouble than it’s worth.

-One generally unsupported feature for any type of Asus router using AiMesh is the Guest network, which works only on the main router unit and will not propagate to any additional node and, unfortunately, it seems that it may take a while until we will see this feature enabled (source: whatsyourrouter.com/mybb/showthread.php?tid=267).
+One generally unsupported feature for any type of Asus router using AiMesh is the Guest network, which works only on the main router unit and will not propagate to any additional node and, unfortunately, it seems that it may take a while until we will see this feature enabled.

 Testing the AiMesh using two such diverse routers is a little bit tricky, because, some features will work when connected directly to the main node (RT-AC86U), while some won’t since the RT-AC68U does not have them implemented (such as MU-MIMO) or has less powerful versions of them (such as the less powerful TurboQAM).
 That being said, I configured the RT-AC86U as the main node and I connected a powerful laptop via wire (1Gbps connection) which was set as the server and, afterwards, I added the RT-AC68U to the mesh network, but, since the RT-AC86U is really great at covering large areas, I had to put the mesh node after a couple of thick walls and at about 40 feet away from the main router in order to force the wireless client to connect to the RT-AC68U (the wireless client is a powerful desktop PC equipped with the PCE-AC88 adapter, which is a perfect match for all the features of the Asus RT-AC86U).

-When compared to the other dual-band WiFi mesh systems, the RT-AC68U and the RT-AC86U used with the AiMesh had a slightly average performance even though we are dealing with two significantly more powerful routers (than let’s say Google WiFi‘s nodes), but I do suspect the reason is because the software needs to mature a bit more, so I will try to retest the speed performance with every new firmware update from Asus since I have a feeling that we may see some significant improvements over the next months.
-Regardless of that, I was still able to cover a larger area with WiFi, the house had no wireless dead zones and even on the far end of the home, I could still easily stream 4K videos and all that by repurposing an older wireless router.
+When compared to the other dual-band WiFi mesh systems, the RT-AC68U and the RT-AC86U used with the AiMesh had a slightly average performance even though we are dealing with two significantly more powerful routers (than let’s say Google WiFi‘s nodes).
+Also, the RT-AC86U by itself can exceed the wireless performance of the dual-band AiMesh.
+Sure enough, the RT-AC68U is suitable for tricky areas, where one unit won’t be able to reach, but the software still needs to mature a bit more, so I will try to retest the speed performance with every new firmware update from Asus since we may see some significant improvements over the next months.

 I did find it strange that Asus would develop and release the AiMesh when it had the tri-band Lyra system already available, but I do have to admit that the AiMesh has been a lot more efficient and I appreciate the fact that Asus decided to use pre-existing devices for this new tech.
 But I do know that it’s not by mistake that they used the re-purpose of the RT-AC68U (with all its variants) as one of the main selling points, because otherwise, the AiMesh would have been something that users may have avoided since it is a new, relatively untested tech, but this way, Asus allows the users to keep their old devices for a bit longer, while also (very) slowly developing the AiMesh into a better technology.